Prairie Spotlight

-Prairie Spotlight was a Canadian current affairs television series which aired on CBC Television in 1964.
+Prairie Spotlight is a Canadian current affairs television series which aired on CBC Television in 1964.

 Premise

 This Winnipeg-produced series featured topics concerning western Canada such as the economy, housing, and tourism.
 In late 1964, it became part of CBC's Across Canada series.

 Scheduling

 This half-hour series was broadcast on Wednesdays at 6:30 p.m.
 (Eastern) from 1 July to 14 October 1964.